iamtheblackunicorn/AllAboutClubs/README.md

 ## Note :scroll:

+- *All About Clubs :eagle:*, a *Black Unicorn Labs :unicorn:* project.
-- *All About Clubs* by Alexander Abraham a.k.a. :black_heart: *The Black Unicorn* :unicorn:
+- *All About Clubs :eagle:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license
+- Licensed under the MIT license.